readyplayerme/rpm-unreal-avatar-creator/README.md

  - **Allow Close Button** Hides the close button
  - **Allow Webcam** Enables the selfie selection screen if the webcam is available
  - **Avatar Id** (Experimental) Allows opening the editor directly to edit the specified avatar. **Note:** this property will only work if the user is logged in.

- - **Preview Avatar** Allows customization for the render environment and actor.
+The sample also provides a function **Override Preview Avatar** that allows customization for the render environment and actor.
 It can also be used to simulate a mirror in VR.
 Duplicate the default render actor, modify it and use your actor instead.
 If not set, the default render actor will be spawned.

 ### Custom Sample UI
 The plugin **Content** represents a sample project, if you want to have a completely different UI, you can duplicate the sample project and change the UI.